 It may just be something to sit on for us, but to a child, a chair or stool is like a challenge just waiting to be accepted!
 Keep chairs and stools away from counters and tables to avoid your toddler climbing up high.

 A must-have for all large appliances like fridge/freezers, washing machines, dishwashers and even cabinets is a child-proof lock – all major retailers stock them.
-Mothercare offer this 20-Piece Safety Starter Set to get you started.
+John Lewis offer this 22-Piece Home Safety Starter Set to get you started.
 For other, smaller appliances, ensure they are always unplugged and the cords wound up when not in use — even better, tuck them away in a cupboard to avoid them being accidentally pulled off a worktop or knocked over.
-Invest in this clever stove guard from Safetots and prevent any nasty hob accidents.
+For extra safety, invest in a clever stove guard and prevent any nasty hob accidents.

 Hint – Crawl through your kitchen yourself and see what might be in reach!